Saddle-to-Saddle Dynamics Explains A Simplicity Bias Across Neural Network Architectures

 \textbf{Related work}.
-We are inspired by a line of pioneering research that began with the seminal work of \cite{fukumizu00plateau} and was subsequently developed in follow-up studies \citep{inoue03online,amari06singularities,amari08singularities,amari11Milnor,fukumizu19saddle,simsek21overparam,zhang21embed}.
+We are inspired by a line of pioneering research that began with the seminal work of \cite{fukumizu00plateau} and continued in subsequent studies \citep{inoue03online,amari06singularities,amari08singularities,amari11Milnor,fukumizu19saddle,simsek21overparam,zhang21embed}.
 In particular, \cite{fukumizu00plateau} first discovered a hierarchy of fixed points in two-layer fully-connected nonlinear neural networks.
 While their fixed points could, in principle, be extended to convolutional and attention-based architectures, they did not explore this, as convolutional architectures had not been popularized and attention-based architectures had not been invented.
 We study the fixed points across fully-connected, convolutional, and attention-based architectures.
 Further, we go beyond fixed points to study invariant manifolds and saddle-to-saddle dynamics, with implications for simplicity bias.
-A more detailed discussion of related work is provided in \cref{supp:literature}.
+A more detailed literature review is provided in \cref{supp:literature}.